Helen Garner: Teaching

-Career
+Writing career

 Early career and fiction writing

 Garner came to prominence at a time when Australian writers were relatively few in number, and Australian women writers were, by some, considered a novelty.
 Australian academic and writer, Kerryn Goldsworthy, writes that "From the beginning of her writing career Garner was regarded as, and frequently called, a stylist, a realist, and a feminist".

 Her first novel, Monkey Grip (1977), relates the lives of a group of fledgeling artists, single parents, drug addicts and welfare recipients living in Melbourne share-houses.
-In particular focus is the increasingly co-dependent relationship between single mother Nora and Javo, a flaky junkie who Nora is in love with, despite him repeatedly drifting in and out of her life.
+In particular focus is the increasingly co-dependent relationship between single mother Nora and Javo, a flaky junkie whom Nora is in love with, despite him repeatedly drifting in and out of her life.
 The novel, set in inner-city Melbourne suburbs Fitzroy and Carlton, was written in the domed reading room at the State Library of Victoria, after Garner's teaching dismissal.
+It is now widely considered a classic.

 Years later she stated that she had adapted it directly from her personal diaries and based the relationship between Nora and Javo on a relationship she had with a man at the time.
 Other peripheral characters in the book were based on people in Garner's own social circle from Melbourne share-houses.
 Monkey Grip was very successful: it won the National Book Council Award in 1978 and was adapted into a film in 1982.

 Goldsworthy suggests that the success of Monkey Grip may well have helped revive the careers of two older but largely ignored Australian women writers, Jessica Anderson and Thea Astley.
 Astley wrote of the novel that "I am filled with envy by someone like Helen Garner for instance.
 I re-read Monkey Grip a while ago and it's even better second time through".
-Critics have retrospectively applied the term Grunge Lit to describe Monkey Grip, citing its depiction of urban life and social realism as being key aspects of later works in the subgenre.
+Critics have retrospectively applied the term grunge lit to describe Monkey Grip, citing its depiction of urban life and social realism as key aspects of later works in the subgenre.

 In subsequent books, she has continued to adapt her personal experiences.
-Her later novels are: The Children's Bach (1984) and Cosmo Cosmolino (1992).
+Her later novels are The Children's Bach (1984) and Cosmo Cosmolino (1992).
 In 2008 she returned to fiction writing with the publication of The Spare Room, a fictional treatment of caring for a dying cancer patient, based on the illness and death of Garner's friend Jenya Osborne.
-She has also published several short story collections: Honour & Other People's Children: Two Stories (1980), Postcards from Surfers (1985) and My Hard Heart: Selected Fictions (1998).
+She has also published several short-story collections: Honour & Other People's Children: Two Stories (1980), Postcards from Surfers (1985) and My Hard Heart: Selected Fictions (1998).